Return to Home Page for Full Product Listing

 We have been importing rabbit skins for ten years.
 We receive monthly shipments from Spain and usually import between 150,000 and 200,000 rabbit skins per year, making us one of the largest importers of tanned rabbit skins in the United States.
 We sell to distributors, craft supply companies, gift shops, trading posts, clipper sharpening firms, manufacturers, artists, and crafts people.

 We have dealt with a number of tanneries in Spain, Brazil, Hungary, Switzerland, the Czech Republic, and China and now work closely with a tannery in Spain that is more concerned with quality than simply volume.
 The rabbit skins from this tannery are washed three times instead of two as is common at most tanneries and are alum tanned instead of using the more conventional chrome tanning process.
 This special preparation makes the skins softer and more supple to work with.
-The regular Spanish rabbit skins (not the females) tend to have thinner skin that some skins from Brazil or eastern Europe.
+The regular Spanish rabbit skins (not the females) tend to have thinner skin than some skins from Brazil or eastern Europe.
 The thinner skins makes it easier to work with the skins in garments.

 We are also interested in growing our business and know that if we ship you what you expect, you will re-order from us.
 We know what is in the market and are appalled at what some people charge for low quality skins.
 Compare our skins to those of others.
 We think you will be surprised.